LD4P/arm/modeling_recommendations/custodial_history.md

 > - **Label**: Sale
 > - **URI**: http://example.org/Sale
 > - **Definition**: The exchange of a resource for money or other object of value.
-> - **Comment**: Typical associated Activities: BuyerActivity, SellerActivity, BrokerActivity.
+> - **Comment**: Typical associated Activities: BuyerActivity, SellerActivity, DealerActivity.
 > - **SubclassOf**: ex:CustodialEvent, bf:SaleEvent.

 **ex:Theft**